playframework/playframework/documentation/manual/working/javaGuide/main/akka/JavaAkka.md

 In order to assist in dependency injecting child actors, Play utilises Guice's [AssistedInject](https://github.com/google/guice/wiki/AssistedInject) support.

-Let's say you have the following actor, which depends configuration to be injected, plus a key:
+Let's say you have the following actor, which depends on configuration to be injected, plus a key:

 @[injectedchild](code/javaguide/akka/ConfiguredChildActor.java)